Stephen Harper: Personal life

 Harper married Laureen Teskey on December 11, 1993.
 Laureen was formerly married to New Zealander Neil Fenton from 1985 to 1988.
 The Harpers have two children: Benjamin and Rachel.
 Harper is the third prime minister, after Pierre Trudeau and John Turner, to send his children to Rockcliffe Park Public School, in Ottawa.

-He is a member of the evangelical Christian and Missionary Alliance and attends church at the East Gate Alliance Church in Ottawa.
+In the late 1980s, he became an evangelical Christian, a member of RockPointe Church (Christian and Missionary Alliance) in Bearspaw, a suburb of Calgary, Alberta.
+After moving to Ottawa in 2003, he became a member of East Gate Alliance Church.

 An avid follower of ice hockey, he has been a fan of the Toronto Maple Leafs since his childhood in the Leaside and Etobicoke communities in Toronto.
 Harper is also a fan of the Calgary Flames.
 He published a book, A Great Game: The Forgotten Leafs and the Rise of Professional Hockey (2013), which chronicles the growth of professional hockey, particularly in Toronto, and writes articles occasionally on the subject.
 Harper appeared on The Sports Network (TSN) during the broadcast of the Canada–Russia final of the 2007 World Junior Ice Hockey Championships.
 He was interviewed and expressed his views on the state of hockey and his preference for an overtime period in lieu of a shoot-out.
 In February 2010, Harper interviewed former National Hockey League greats Wayne Gretzky and Gordie Howe for a Saskatoon Kinsmen Club charity event.

 Harper had a cameo appearance in an episode of the television show Corner Gas, which aired March 12, 2007.
+In October 2010, he taped a cameo appearance in an episode of the television show Murdoch Mysteries, which aired July 20, 2011, during the show's fourth season.

-He owns an extensive vinyl record collection and is a fan of The Beatles and AC/DC.
+Harper owns an extensive vinyl record collection and is a fan of The Beatles and AC/DC.
 In October 2009, he joined Yo-Yo Ma on stage in a National Arts Centre gala and performed "With a Little Help from My Friends".
 He was also accompanied by Herringbone, an Ottawa band with whom he regularly practices.
 He received a standing ovation after providing the piano accompaniment and lead vocals for the song.

-In October 2010, Harper taped a cameo appearance in an episode of the television show Murdoch Mysteries, which aired July 20, 2011, during the show's fourth season.
+Harper was part of a band called The Van Cats, a pun on "vingt-quatre" ("24" in French), referring to the prime ministerial residence of 24 Sussex Drive.

 He was the first prime minister to employ a personal stylist, Michelle Muntean, whose duties range from coordinating his clothing to preparing his hair and makeup for speeches and television appearances.
 While she used to be on the public payroll, she has been paid for by the Conservative Party since "some time [in] 2007".

 As of 2013, the Harper family had two cats, Stanley and Gypsy.
 They have fostered other cats as well.